Time-consistent stopping under decreasing impatience: Equilibrium Stopping Policies

 \subsection{The Main Result}

-In this section, we look for equilibrium policies through fixed-point iterations.
-For any $\tau\in\Tc(\X)$, we apply $\Theta$ on $\tau$ repetitively until we reach an equilibrium policy.
+In this subsection, we look for equilibrium policies through fixed-point iterations.
+For any $\tau\in\Tc(\X)$, we apply $\Theta$ to $\tau$ repetitively until we reach an equilibrium policy.
 In short, we define $\tau_0$ by

 and take it as a candidate equilibrium policy.
-To make this argument precise, we need to show (i) the limit in \eqref{tau0} converges, so that $\tau_0$ is well-defined; (ii) $\tau_0$ is indeed an equilibrium policy, i.e. $\Theta\tau_0 = \tau_0$.
-To ensure that the limit in \eqref{tau0} converges, we impose two conditions.
+To make this argument rigorous, we need to show (i) the limit in \eqref{tau0} converges, so that $\tau_0$ is well-defined; (ii) $\tau_0$ is indeed an equilibrium policy, i.e. $\Theta\tau_0 = \tau_0$.
+To this end, we impose the condition: